 In Sura 38:78-81, after Allah cursed Iblis, he appealed for a respite (temporary break) from the curse, which Allah granted until judgement day.
 Then Satan said: “by thy power, I will put them all in the wrong way” (v.
 82).

 In other words, Allah and Satan are in a sort of mutual cooperation to allow mankind (especially non-Muslims) be deceived.
-Not divine by any means.
+This is not divine by any means.

 In another place, Muhammad met a group of jinn at the desert of Taif: